apify/apify-docs/sources/platform/integrations/actors/integration_ready_actors.md

 ## General guidelines

 If your Actor is supposed to be used as an integration, it will most likely have an input that can be described as two groups of fields.
-The first group is the "static" part of input - the fields that have the same value whenever the integration is triggered.
+The first group is the "static" part of the input - the fields that have the same value whenever the integration is triggered.
 The second, "dynamic", group are fields that are specific to the triggering event - information from the run or build that triggered the integration.

 The Actor should ideally try to hide its complexity from users and take all the "dynamic" fields from the implicit `payload` field - it is attached automatically.
 This way, users don't have to take care of passing in variables on their own and only need to take care of the static part of input.